Itgotworse26/Academic_Performance_Analysis/README.md

 ### Summary:
-If the suspected grades were replaced, the effects on Thomas High School's standings would be large.
+If the suspected grades were replaced with NaN and deleted from Thomas High School's data, the effects on Thomas High School's standings would be large.

 * The overall passing grades of Thomas High School students dropped from 90.948012% to 65.076453% after replacing THS 9th graders' scores with NaN and rose to 90.630324% after deleting them from THS's data.

-* The percentages of Thomas High School students passing reading fell from to 69.663609% and rose to 97.018739% after deleting them from THS's data.
+* The percentages of Thomas High School students passing reading fell from 97.308869 to 69.663609% and rose to 97.018739% after deleting them from THS's data.

-* The percentages of Thomas High School students passing passing fell from 93.185690% to 66.911315%.
+* The percentages of Thomas High School students passing passing fell from 93.272171% to 66.911315% and rose to 93.185690% after deleting them from THS's data.

-* The average percentages of Thomas High School students' math and reading scores however did not change from 83.350937% or 83.896082% respectively.
+* The average scores of THS's reading and math did not change that much; while tenths, hundreths, and thousandths of a percentage changed from old, Nan, and deleted scores, both math and reading scores did not drop from about 83%.

-While the average percentages of math and reading scores would not change, the percentages of students passing math, reading, and overall dropped by more than 20%.
-Also, with the corrections to the grades, Thomas High School would no longer be in the Top 5 schools.
+While the average percentages of math and reading scores would not change that much, the percentages of students passing math, reading, and overall dropped by more than 20% when the suspected THS 9th Graders' scores were replaced with NaN and then bounce back to after the scores were eliminated.